data-gymnasia/courses/content/_statistics/content.md

-*Solution*.
-We find that the absolute sample mean difference of about 2.4 inches is larger than only about 68% of the mean differences obtained by resampling many times.
+*Solution.* We find that the absolute sample mean difference of about 2.4 inches is larger than only about 68% of the mean differences obtained by resampling many times.

 ``` python
 set.seed(123)